mcecode/eslint-config-mcecode/README.md

 ## Requirements

 This package requires ESLint version 7.15.0 or later.
+It also assumes that you are working in an ECMAScript 6 or later environment.

 ## Installation